 March 2017.
 Don’t miss this pretty 8000 square meter promenade park (Paseo del Salón) right in the centre of town running alongside the River Darro.
 Popular with tourists, couples, joggers, mooching teens and local drunks alike, this tree-lined walkway is home to a couple of fancy restaurants, a few sculptures, a fountain or two, wonderful city views from its bridges and plenty of bench-bound Spaniards sittin’ doin’ nothin’.

 March 2017.
 A walk through Granada’s gorgeous Muslim quarter (Albayzín) provides the city’s best up-close-and-personal views of The Alhambra.
 Eventually the route takes you to the bottom of Valparaíso Hill.
 Make the brief but stirring hike up to the traditional neighbourhood of Sacromonte where more Alhambra angles await, not to mention a sweeping panoramic of the local countryside in the opposite direction.
-A lone restaurant (beer and tapas one Euro fifty) is the perfect place to rest your feet and suck it all in.
-To see my top five photos from The Alhambra, click here!
+A lone restaurant (a beer and a small plate of tapas is just €1.50) is the perfect place to rest your feet and breathe it all in.

 Like this?
 I’ve written a bunch of articles from all over Andalusia.

 Why not also take a look at my many more articles from around Spain.